 I’m passionate about the importance of small groups complementing (not duplicating) the experience of the corporate gatherings on the weekends.
 I’ve seen seasoned lay leaders lead a small group meeting for the first time and innocently turn it into a mini-service or Sunday school class.
 This happens as a result of their previous church history, but it is not the essence of what a small group should be.

 I believe a small group is six to 15 people who are growing in relationship, discipleship and leadership together.
 There is a subtle dynamic of teaching that takes place in the group sessions, but it is very limited compared to the Sunday school model of ministry.

-Small group meetings.
-However, a balanced small group meeting will produce a different output than a class (for more on this see 7 Reasons to Boycott Sunday School).
+Small group meeting: a balanced small group meeting will produce a different output than a class (for more on this see 7 Reasons to Boycott Sunday School).

 A valid question to what’s already been presented would be, “Where in the Bible is a Small Group Meeting?”
 My initial response to that would be that small groups are all throughout the Bible as ancient communities were much more intertwined than 21st-century America.
 People were frequently invited into each other’s homes and the pace of life was much slower, thus more relational.
 The fact that Jesus was a Jewish Rabbi suggests that He used all of the best practices in a small group leader’s tool-kit.